romemart/Multithreading-cpp/Multithreading in C++.md

 <div id='3'/>

 #### Thread Returning a Value
 The effective thread is a function.
 A function can return a value.
 So a thread should be able to return a value.
 However, as a rule, the thread in C++ does not return a value.
-This can be worked around using the C++ class, Future in the standard library, and the C++ async() function in the Future library.
+This can be worked around using the C++ class, <font color="red">\<future></font> in the standard library, and the C++ <font color="red">std::async()</font> function in the Future library.
 A top-level function for the thread is still used but without the direct thread object.
 The following code illustrates this:
 ```cpp
 #include <iostream>
 #include <thread>